Kaczka-unikow/CopyCat/README.md

-# 🐍 Copycat
+# 🐍 CopyCat

-**Copycat** is a harmless educational Python script that mimics the behavior of a self-replicating worm.
+**CopyCat** is a harmless educational Python script that mimics the behavior of a self-replicating worm.
 When executed, it scans the current working directory and recursively copies itself into each subfolder, then launches a copy from each newly infected folder.

 ## 🚀 How It Works